catalyzeio/stratum-docs/background-worker-processing.md

 Using the Procfile declared above the command would be:

 `catalyze -E MyProdEnv-app02 worker worker`.

- If you had named the worker target more descriptively, say "notification-sender" the CLI command would be `catalyze -E MyProdEnv-app02 worker notification-sender`
+If you had named the worker target more descriptively, say "notification-sender" the CLI command would be:

+`catalyze -E MyProdEnv-app02 worker notification-sender`